Grete Prytz Kittelsen: Early life

 After receiving examen artium in 1935, Kittelsen began studying goldsmithing at the National Academy of Art, Crafts and Design.
 She received her diploma in 1941, after which she worked for J. Tostrup.

 In April 1945 she married Arne Korsmo, architect and professor at the Norwegian Institute of Technology.
 They divorced after 15 years.

 During the Second World War she had to flee to Stockholm due to her underground work.
-There she and her husband, Arne Korsmo, were acquainted with the Danish architects Jørn and Lis Utzon, and they established a life-long friendship.
+There she and her husband, Arne Korsmo, were acquainted with the Danish architects Jørn and Lis Utzon, and they established a lifelong friendship.

 Post-war years

-After World War II Kittelsen moved back to Oslo and worked for the family business.
+After World War II, Kittelsen moved back to Oslo and worked for the family business.
 She designed numerous works of silver, vitreous enamel and plastic, sometimes collaborating with her husband, Arne Korsmo.
 Kittelsen pioneered the use of large-scale manufacturing methods utilized by later industrial designers.
 As recipient of a Fulbright grant, Kittelsen lived in the United States in 1949 and 1950, where she studied at the IIT Institute of Design.
-Kittelsen and her husband, Arne Korsmo, traveled around the US and Mexico and met with other designers and architects, such as Frank Lloyd Wright, Ray and Charles Eames, Ludwig Mies van der Rohe, Walter Gropius, James Prestini, and Edgar Kaufmann Jr., who was the director of the Industrial Design Department at the Museum of Modern Art (MOMA) in New York City.
+Kittelsen and her husband traveled around the US and Mexico and met with other designers and architects, such as Frank Lloyd Wright, Ray and Charles Eames, Ludwig Mies van der Rohe, Walter Gropius, James Prestini, and Edgar Kaufmann Jr., who was the director of the Industrial Design Department at the Museum of Modern Art (MOMA) in New York City.
 Edgar Kaufmann Jr. had visited Norway a year prior to Kittelson's travels in the US, and was then shown a plate by Kittelsen.
 The plate was later exhibited in MoMA.
 Through their travels, Kittelsen and her husband acquired a network consisting of the most prominent practitioners of the time.
 This made it possible to show the exhibition American Form and to arrange a seminar in industrial design at the National Academy of Art, Crafts and Design with teachers from Illinois Institute of Technology.
 The seminar was ground-breaking for the renewal of the contents and pedagogical methods of the school.